Best Pictures you can take at the Wieliczka Salt Mines

 6. Photo of the Michalowice Chamber

-The Michalowice Chamber is not as artistic as the previous ones, as it has no ornaments or sculptures, but you will also want to take a few pictures when you get here because this place makes an impact because of its wooden scaffolding, which rises 114 feet high and where hangs a chandelier even bigger than the ones in the Chapel of St. Kinga.
+The Michalowice Chamber is not as artistic as the previous ones, as it has no ornaments or sculptures, but you will also want to take a few pictures when you get here because this place makes an impact because of its wooden scaffolding, which rises to 35 meters high and where a chandelier hangs even bigger than the ones in the Chapel of St. Kinga.

-Entering this chamber you will notice that in this part of the Wieliczka Salt Mines there is a charming and unique atmosphere.
-In fact, there are couples in love who choose to get engaged here.
+When you enter this chamber you will notice that in this part of the Wieliczka Salt Mines there is an enchanting and unique atmosphere.
+In fact, there are couples in love who choose it as a place to get engaged.

-And it is here that you will find a beautiful illuminated salt lake that adorns the chamber, which you will surely want to take a few pictures of while listening in the background to some melodies of the composer Frédéric Chopin, who frequented the mines to treat his asthma problem.
+And it is here that you will find a beautiful illuminated salt lake that adorns the chamber, which you will surely want to take a few pictures of while listening to some melodies of the composer Frédéric Chopin, who frequented the mines to treat his asthma problem.

 In the Weimar Chamber you will see a sculpture dedicated to the writer Goethe, who had a great fondness for speleology and visited the mines on occasion.

-Tips for taking photos at the Wieliczka Salt Mines
+Tips for taking photos in the Wieliczka Salt Mines

-The first thing you need to know to take photos inside the Wieliczka Salt Mines is that you will have to pay a small supplement at the entrance of about 3 dollars.
-Otherwise, you may be noticed during the itinerary.
+The first thing you should know to take pictures inside the Wieliczka Salt Mines is that you will have to pay a small supplement at the entrance of about 2,50 euros.
+Otherwise you may be noticed during the itinerary.

-The Wieliczka Salt Mines is such an amazing place that you won't want to leave without taking a lot of pictures, so take note of these tips that will surely help you take some great photos!
+The Wieliczka Salt Mines is such an amazing place that you won't want to leave without taking a lot of pictures, so take note of these tips that will surely help you to take some great pictures!

-Turn on HDR mode: this feature will help you take pictures in low-light areas and can differentiate the brightest areas from the darkest parts of the scene.
+- Activate HDR mode: this function will help you to take pictures in low light areas and can differentiate the brightest areas from the darkest parts of the scene.

-Use the self-timer: it will help you to avoid blurred images and also give you enough time to find the best angle.
+- Use the self-timer: it will help you to avoid blurred images and will also give you enough time to find the best angle.
 I recommend the 5 or 10 seconds option.

-Evaluate if the flash is the best option: Turning on the flash in low light conditions sometimes makes the subject too bright and the background too dark.
+- Evaluate if the flash is the best option: Turning on the flash in low light conditions sometimes results in the subject being photographed coming out too bright and the background too dark.
 For a more natural result, try to get close to whatever light is available to you when taking the picture.

-Increase the ISO to 400: In cameras, the higher the ISO, the brighter the image.
-To avoid having to use the flash, set your phone's ISO to 400 to try to get the best picture with the level of light available.
+- Increase the ISO to 400: In cameras, the higher the ISO, the brighter the image.
+To avoid having to use the flash, set the ISO on your phone to 400 to try to get the best picture with the level of light available.

-Use another cell phone to illuminate: Use the flashlights of your companions' cell phones to illuminate the object or person you want to be in the photo with a more flattering angle.
+- Use another cell phone to illuminate: Use the flashlights of your companions' cell phones to illuminate the object or person you want to be in the photo at a more flattering angle.
 It's a very practical trick!